mustafaarif/workshops/containers-hpc/gromacs-build/README.md

 ```

 ## Step 03
 Install MPICH inside the container.
-You can skip this step if you already have a MPICH base container built.
+You dont have to do this step if you are using base MPICH container which was already built.
 ```sh
 $ export MPICH_VERSION=3.3